Tushar-2003/Tushar-2003/README.md

 - 👋 Hi, I’m @Tushar-2003
 - 👀 I’m interested in Web Devlopement, BlockChains, Cloud and more.
-- 🌱 I’m currently Learning Web Devlopment & DevOps.
+- 🌱 I’m currently Learning Web 2-3.
 - 💞️ Would love to collaborate on projects and Network.
 - 📫 Socials:
         Twitter: @Tushar1Gupta